-- The construction of new buildings and other facilities such as toilet blacks, walking tracks, tennis courts, grandstands and barbecues

-- The construction of extensions to existing buildings

-- The construction of new roads or tracks

-- Installation of infrastructure such as powerlines, sewerage pipes, etc.

-- The creation of an easement

-- The issue of a lease or licence

-- The undertaking of major earthworks.
+- The construction of new buildings and other facilities such as toilet blacks, walking tracks, tennis courts, grandstands and barbecues - The construction of extensions to existing buildings - The construction of new roads or tracks - Installation of infrastructure such as powerlines, sewerage pipes, etc. - The creation of an easement - The issue of a lease, licence or other estates - The undertaking of major earthworks.